 A zinc taste test is one way to see how deficient you are.
 Unfortunately serum blood tests are not very accurate at assessing zinc status.
 But a zinc and copper blood test is a great way to see if your levels are balanced.
 Copper blood levels should never be higher than zinc levels.

 Zinc is not just beneficial for your immune system (15).
 It helps balance hormones, supports liver and heart health, aids nutrient absorption & digestion, plus helps muscle growth & repair.

 Keep your cells and mucus membranes hydrated by taking small sips of water throughout the day.

 5. Have a fever?
-Don't suppress it with drugs such as pamol and paracetamol!
+Try not to suppress it with drugs such as Pamol, Tylenol and Paracetamol!

 A fever is an expression of your immune system working at its best.
 Fever increases the amount of interferon (a natural antiviral and anticancer substance) in the blood.
 It also increases white blood cells that kill bacteria and infected cells, and it impairs the replication of many bacteria and viruses (16) .